 Healthcare professionals and organisations should be fairly compensated for the services they provide to pharmaceutical companies.
-The European Federation of Pharmaceutical Industries and Association's (EPFIA) Code of Practice provides accuracy and transparency in disclosing the scope and value of such collaborative work, and it will become an important step towards building greater trust between the pharmaceutical industry, medical community and patients.
+The EPFIA Code of Practice provides accuracy and transparency in disclosing the scope and value of such collaborative work, and it will become an important step towards building greater trust between the pharmaceutical industry, medical community and patients.

-As a member company of Finnish EFPIA organisation Pharma Industry Finland and as a full corporate member of EFPIA, AstraZeneca ("AZ") is committed to transparency around interactions with Healthcare Professionals (HCPs), Healthcare Organisations (HCOs), and Patient Organisations (PO), and that these are captured and reported in line with all applicable local transparency requirements.
+As a member company of ARPharM and as a full corporate member of EFPIA, AstraZeneca ("AZ") is committed to transparency around interactions with Healthcare Professionals (HCPs), Healthcare Organisations (HCOs), and Patient Organisations and that these are captured and reported in line with all applicable local transparency requirements.

-AZ's own policies are fully aligned with the aims of the EFPIA Code of Practice and its local interpretation in the Pharma Industry Finland Code of Ethics - to promote ethical and transparent interactions with the Healthcare community.
+AZ's own policies are fully aligned with the aims of the EFPIA Code of Practice and its local interpretation in the Code for Disclosure of ToV by Pharmaceutical Companies to HCPs and HCOs - to promote ethical and transparent interactions with the Healthcare community.
 Our interactions with HCPs/HCOs/POs are governed by the AZ Code of Ethics and supporting Global Standards, which require that we run every part of our business with integrity and refuse to give or receive anything of value that may be intended, or could be seen as, improper influence.